There are four research laboratories; Seismological Observation, Ocean Bottom Seismology and Tsunami, Volcano Physics, and Subsurface Structure.

 3. Crustal deformation around inland active faults

-We investigate earthquake occurrence beneath the sea floor and structure of oceanic lithosphere.
-We carry out structural exploration and seismic observation by use of the ocean bottom seismographs, which were developed in Hokkaido University, and tsunami investigation around Japan and Kurile trenches in collaboration with universities and research institutes.
-Moreover various geophysical studies have been conducted since 1987 in the Atlantic area mainly in Mid-Atlantic Ridges.
+We investigate earthquake occurrence beneath the sea floor and the structure of the oceanic lithosphere.
+We carry out structural exploration and seismic observation by use of the ocean bottom seismographs, which were developed at Hokkaido University, and tsunami investigation around Japan and Kurile trenches in collaboration with universities and research institutes.
+Moreover, various geophysical studies have been conducted since 1987 in the Atlantic area mainly in Mid-Atlantic Ridges.